 - Faculty Appointment Form: Recommendation for faculty appointment form

 - Faculty member submits their letter of Intent to Retire to the Department Head and/or Dean.
-The department forwards a copy to Admin & Finance office.
+The department forwards a copy to Office of Finance & Administration.
 The department confirms the faculty member has contacted the Retirement Benefits office.

-- The Dean (Admin & Finance Office) submits his/her recommendation to the Provost Office and Senior Vice Chancellor for Academic Affairs along with the Letter of Recommendation from the department head from which the faculty is tenured.
+- The Dean (Office of Finance & Administration) submits his/her recommendation to the Provost Office and Senior Vice Chancellor for Academic Affairs along with the Letter of Recommendation from the department head from which the faculty is tenured.
 This letter needs to include the retirement date and the home address of the faculty member retiring.
 You will need to attach a CV to complete the request and have it processed.
-All of this is handled through the Admin & Finance office.
+All of this is handled through the Office of Finance & Administration.
 As of 2/10/2020, the Coordinator is Susan England for this type of request.

 - You will receive an approval letter from Provost office.

 - The department will process the termination with “Retirement” as the reason code, if applicable.

 - The department will process the Rehire paperwork, preferably with no break in service, to put them in their Professor Emeritus position.
 Temp/Special Appointment; 2snp; 1%.
 Attach a copy of the Emeritus approval letter, along with the recommendation letters and CV.

 - Department Head negotiates a start-up package with the potential new faculty member per College approved funding limits.